Estrone 5 mg/mL, Injectable Suspension, 100mL

 - Intramuscular

 Rectal palpation is a reliable and cost-effective method of determining pregnancy in mares, however, it is not accurate at less than 30 days of gestation.
 It is also unreliable for the early diagnosis of twins.
-There are several hormone-based tests that have been developed since the original hemagglutination inhibition test (Mare Immunopregnancy or MIP test).2

 Estrone Sulfate (E1S) is an estrogen conjugate that serves as a stable circulating reservoir of estrogen.
 In humans, levels of E1S are the highest among the estrogens in postmenopausal women.
 Recently, studies demonstrated the occurrence of feminized male fish at sites impacted by hormonal contaminants (arising from human and animal wastes).
 Those receiving the greatest attention in terms of research and monitoring have been 17β-estradiol (β-E2) and 17α-ethinylestradiol, due both to their prevalence in the environment and strong estrogenic potency.
-Estrone was also found at high concentrations in surface waters but was generally of lesser concern due to its relatively lower affinity for vertebrate estrogen receptors.4
+Estrone was also found at high concentrations in surface waters but was generally of lesser concern due to its relatively lower affinity for vertebrate estrogen receptors.5

 In veterinary medicine, estrone sulfate has been widely used in managing performance horses and for the determination of pregnancy in mares.
-Estrone sulfate concentrations in the blood have also been used in a limited manner as an indicator of fetal demise (abortion) in horses.3
+Estrone sulfate concentrations in the blood have also been used in a limited manner as an indicator of fetal demise (abortion) in horses.4

 Starting from about 60 days of gestation, assays for serum/plasma estrone sulfate (ES) can be used to establish the presence of pregnancy in the mare.
-The estrone sulfate test is very accurate for diagnosing pregnancy in mares from day 90 to term.3,4 Estrone sulfate is produced by the fetal-placental unit and is therefore a good indicator of fetal condition.
+The estrone sulfate test is very accurate for diagnosing pregnancy in mares from day 90 to term.2,3 Estrone sulfate is produced by the fetal-placental unit and is therefore a good indicator of fetal condition.
 Estrone is occasionally administered to performance horses as a precaution against exercise-induced pulmonary hemorrhage (EIPH).

-Where to buy Estrone Sulfate
+Where to buy Estrone sulfate

 Please consult your veterinarian prior to beginning any treatment regimen.